wibeasley/soda-ph/analysis/report-1/report-1.md

     css: ../common/styles.css         # analysis/common/styles.css
 ---

-This report covers the analyses used in the ZZZ project (Marcus Mark, PI).
+This report covers the analyses usedby Maya & Valencia.

 <!--  Set the working directory to the repository's base directory; this assumes the report is nested inside of two directories.-->